 Naturally, trail-hardened hikers can tackle the 10 stages in one fell swoop on 10 consecutive days.
 But in general, you will probably want to pick and choose just a few stages during any one holiday and combine them with several relaxed summer days spent in the valley.

 The “Hohe Tauern Panorama Trail” is aimed at ambitious hikers: The stages are generally rated “intermediate”.
 We suggest booking through the platform “Trail Angels”: This agency for sustainable tourism will take care of your every need during your stay as well as on your hike.
 Accommodation categories, length of stay, shuttle services and luggage transfer can all be customized to your needs.
 The “Hohe Tauern Panorama Trail” is clearly signposted.
 When you book, you will receive comprehensive map materials along with a tour guidebook with detailed descriptions.
 GPS data is available for free download.

 "Light" variant for newcomers to long-distance hiking – alternative routes

 If you are not quite ready for the long stages of the Hohe Tauern Panorama Trail, you might want to satisfy your hiking urges on this new variant at moderate elevations.
-This easy alternative comprises five stages along the so-called Sun Path ("Sonnenweg"), a do-able hike even in bad weather or during the changing seasons.
+This easy alternative comprises four stages along the so-called Sun Path ("Sonnenweg"), a do-able hike even in bad weather or during the changing seasons.
 In addition, a perfect infrastructure including friendly huts and mountain inns provides hungry hikers with all the "creature comforts".
 This variant is ideal for a first taste of long-distance hiking.
 Or for families with children who don’t yet have the necessary stamina.
 That said, the scenery on this hike is also quite fantastic!